percona/percona-server-mysql-operator/source/architecture.rst

 * `Percona XtraBackup <https://www.percona.com/doc/percona-xtrabackup/8.0/index.html>`_ (a hot backup utility for MySQL based servers that doesn’t lock your database during the backup),
 * `Orchestrator <https://github.com/openark/orchestrator>`_ (a replication topology manager for MySQL).

-The design of the Percona Distribution for MySQL Operator 2 is highly bound to the Percona Server for MySQL and the high availability implementation based on Orchestrator, which in its turn can be briefly described with the following diagram.
+The design of the Operator is highly bound to Percona Server for MySQL and the high availability implementation based on Orchestrator, which in its turn can be briefly described with the following diagram.

 .. image:: ./assets/images/replication.svg